A step back in time in the Algarve

 This article was originally published in MoneyWeek

-- 1Portugal summer travel: hotels and experiences to book
+- 1Portugal travel guide: best hotels and experiences

 - 2Lisbon region travel guide: the best things to see and do